English | 中文

 • Hepatitis B virus (HBV) is spread through blood, not through casual contact like kissing, sharing meals, or sitting together.

-• CHB significantly increases your risk for liver cancer.
+• CHB increases your risk for liver cancer by 20x.

 • Effective treatments are available that can control HBV and reduce your risk for liver cancer.